Bayonetta: Bloody Fate: Production

 Bloody Fate was created by the anime studio Gonzo.
 Ai Yokoyama was responsible for designing the main characters of Bloody Fate based on the original Bayonetta character designs by Mari Shimizaki, who also supervised the project.
 Hiroya Iijima was in charge of the angel enemy designs, also based on original artwork for the game.

 Mai from Avex Entertainment contributed the theme song, entitled "Night, I Stand".
 Other music for the film was composed by Jun Abe and Masato Kazune, with some additional pieces being provided by reworked versions of tracks from the game.

 For the English-localized version of the film, FUNimation Entertainment contacted Jonathan Klein and Los Angeles–based New Generation Pictures to handle the production and requested that as many video game cast members as possible reprise their roles.
 Since Bayonetta voice actress Hellena Taylor had relocated back to the UK, Klein recorded her voice separately at The Egg Recording Studio located at Shepperton Studios in Surrey, England.
-The only actor from the original game who didn't return was Chick Vennera as Enzo, with John Kassir taking up the role instead.
+The only actor from the original game who did not return was Chick Vennera as Enzo, who had retired, with John Kassir taking up the role instead.